 Training All Clinicians in Essential Communication and Symptom Management Skills

-Improving care quality for people living with a serious illness is everybody’s job.
-It requires an organizational commitment to train all clinicians in core skills, including communication, pain and symptom management, and caregiver support.
+Improving care quality for people living with a serious illness is everybody's job.
+It requires an organizational commitment to train clinicians from all specialties and disciplines in essential skills, including communication and shared decision-making; pain and symptom management; and caregiver support.

-Use this toolkit to make the case for training, identify training groups, and build training pathways.
+Use this toolkit to make the case for training, develop and implement a training initiative using CAPC’s clinical training courses, and reinforce the skills gained.

 What’s in the Toolkit